Air Conditioning Refrigeration

 Commercial HVAC Systems

 Explores the technology used in commercial, institutional and industrial cooling systems.
 Course work includes analysis of system performance and diagnosis of problems.
 Students examine equipment such as reciprocating and centrifugal chillers, absorption systems, cooling towers, fans and air handlers.
 Emphasis is placed on psychometrics, pressure-enthalpy diagrams and commercial load calculations.
-NOTE: Courses offered every fall and spring semester.
+NOTE: Course offered every fall, spring and may be offered during additional sessions.

 Prerequisites: AIRC 205, AIRC 210, ELEI 101, ELEI 201 or approval of program coordinator.